wuciawe/wuciawe.github.io/_posts/2017-02-13-notes-on-concurrency-in-jvm.md

 ---
 {% include JB/setup %}

-Days ago, when I want to set up some schudled task in each executor in a Spark Streaming job, I did not find an appropriate tool at first try.
+Days ago, when I wanted to set up some schudled task in each executor in a Spark Streaming job, I did not find an appropriate tool at first try.
 Many years ago, I have learnt Java very roughly.
 Then years later, I learnt Scala in more depth, but still remained very limited knowledge about Java.
-So in the following years, when I need to do something in parallelism, I utilize Akka in Scala.
-Until days before I faced that task, I found that it is over complicated to use Akka in Spark executors.
-And not until then, I found the concurrent tools in standard Java.
+So in the following years, when I needed parallelism, I utilized Akka in Scala.
+Until days before I faced that task, I found that it was overcomplicated to use Akka in Spark executors.
+And not until then, I found the concurrent tools in the standard Java.

 ### Concurrency v.s.
 Parallelism